-Basingstoke and Deane Borough Council is committed to ensuring that we have a clean and tidy town for all residents and visitors to enjoy.
+We are committed to ensuring we have a safe and clean environment for all residents and visitors to this borough.

 Frequently asked questions

 - What is fly-tipping and how does the council deal with it?

 Fly-tipping is the illegal dumping of rubbish.
 It angers the public, spoils the countryside and is costly to clear up.
 Details and locations of fly-tips are often reported to us by members of the public.
 We aim to deal with such reports in a quick and efficient manner, usually within three working days.
 In some instances, however, we may wish to carry out enforcement and this may result in a short delay.

 No this operation is carried out by Hampshire County Council who may be contacted on 0845 603 5638.

 - How often should my footpath/street be swept?

 Kerbed streets are swept between four and six times per year using large tanker road sweepers.
 Hard surfaced footpaths and precincts are swept between two and four times per year using smaller precinct sweepers.

 - Who do I contact if there is litter in my street?